steveostudios/steveostudios-cli/README.md

 My [site](https://steveostudios.com) runs on Eleventy, and there are some things that I do regularly that I thought would be helpful to update via a command-line instead of by hand.
 Plus I wanted to write a CLI tool.

+## Installation

+Not quite sure yet.
+From this git directory I just ran `npm i site -g`.
+Not sure if I am going to make this a legit package or not.
 ## Books

 As I have been reading more, it's fun to update where I am almost daily.
 Here are some cool tools to do that!
 Each of these shows prompts to make things faster.